buildpacks/rfcs/text/0000-app-mixins.md

 # Drawbacks
 [drawbacks]: #drawbacks

 - Installing a mixin a build-time means that the `rebase` must also update the provided mixin.
 In this way, `rebase` becomes an operation that _may_ do more than edit JSON on a registry.
-It must all re-run a stack buildpack.
+It must also re-run a stack buildpack.

 # Alternatives
 [alternatives]: #alternatives